 I love the fact that we have the most powerful tools of intelligence.

-And now we know that was not the case.
+And now we know that was not the case among some, many responsible people.

-I will tell you it's an untold story.
+I will tell you, it's an untold story.

-There was a great timeline put together by Cheryl Atkinson reminding us what Sarah Carter, John Solomon had reported that the U.S. intelligence community vastly expanding their surveillance authority, giving the Intel community permission to spy on Americans, who did nothing more than mention a foreign target in a single discreet communication.
+But when we get to the bottom of all of this, all starting, you know, in 2011, there was a great timeline put together by Cheryl Atkinson reminding us what Sarah Carter, John Solomon, had reported that the U.S. intelligence community vastly expanding their surveillance authority, giving the Intel community permission to spy on Americans who did nothing more than mention a foreign target in a single discrete communication.

-That is the unfettered power, I think a couple of Fridays ago that Judge Ellis was talking about.
+That is the unfettered power I think a couple of Fridays ago that Judge Ellis was talking about.

 We can't have that.

-And then, of course, you know, Hillary Clinton, improperly using unsecured personal Email domains, you know, to email President Obama from Russia.
+And then, of course, you know, Hillary Clinton improperly using unsecured personal email domains, you know, to email President Obama from Russia.

 But then, of course, they changed that to, oh, by the way, this is important.